dflynn15/gulp-jasmine-phantom/README.md

 Type: `string | array` <br />
 Default: null

+#### runner
+Type: `string` <br />
+Default: '/lib/jasmine-runner.js'

+Allows you to specify the javascript runner that jasmine uses when running tests.

 **Only use in combination with `integration: true`**

 A list of vendor scripts to import into the HTML runner, either as file